parveen-daffodil/au-technology-services/au-technology_services_agreement.md

 ## Intellectual property protection

-- Contractor reserves the right to alter any element of the Services at its discretion.
+- Contractor reserves the right to alter any element of the Product IP at its discretion.
-- Customer agrees not to reverse engineer any part of the Services.
+- Customer agrees not to reverse engineer any part of the Product IP.
-- No licence is granted over any intellectual property in the Services unless explictly described in the Agreement.
+- No licence is granted over any intellectual property in the Product IP unless explictly described in the Agreement.

 ## Failure to pay